OceanKale/OceanKale/README.md

 - @OceanKale
 - Ahoy!
-My name is Kale
+My name is Kale, welcome home

 <!---
 OceanKale/OceanKale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.